4 Keys to the Perfect Cold Brew Coffee

 Grind

-If you use coarsely ground beans, you can opt for longer brew times.
 The finer your grind (let’s say you use pre-ground supermarket coffee) the shorter your extraction time.
-I have gone as little as 7-8 hours with pre-ground coffee with a fine result.
+I have gone as little as 7-8 hours with medium ground coffee with good results.

 Most cold brew is made as a concentrate and then diluted to taste.